-Bath is a beautiful Georgian city set in the middle of glorious countryside.
+A beautiful Georgian city set in the middle of glorious countryside

-Historically, Bath has always been a city known for pleasure and relaxation, even as far back as Roman times and was incredibly popular during the Georgian era as a country retreat for London’s high society, so it is no wonder that so many people visit the city for fun and for a laid-back break from their day to day lives.
+Historically, Bath has always been a city known for pleasure and relaxation, even as far back as Roman times and was incredibly popular during the Georgian era as a country retreat for London’s high society.
+It’s really no wonder that so many people visit the city for fun and for a laid-back break from their day to day lives.
 Bath is a city that celebrates its heritage while also providing entertainment for visitors of all ages, embracing both the modernity of 21st century Britain while remaining true to its heritage.

 Bath’s history is a huge draw to the city, from its beautiful sandstone buildings, its association with Jane Austen, the Abbey and of course the ancient Roman Baths.
 The waters that so beguiled the Romans still amaze visitors today, you can see how the Romans did it at the Roman Baths in the city centre where you can learn about the history of the benefits of the spa water for which Bath is famous.
 You can even taste it if you’re brave enough!
 For those that want to experience the well-being and health benefits of the spa waters in a more modern setting will love visiting the Thermae Bath Spa, which houses the only natural thermal hot springs in Britain that are used by the public.